 FORTHCOMING AND IN-PROGRESS PUBLICATIONS

-I have forthcoming book chapters on Southern Baptist responses to the Vietnam War, the influence of Jonathan Edwards’s spirituality upon Andrew Fuller, a critique of Presbyterian polity from a Baptist perspective, an overview of William Carey’s missionary career, an introduction to the life and ministry of Robert Hall Sr, and an introduction to the life and doctrine of John L. Dagg.
-I have forthcoming journal articles on Martin Luther’s critique of Anabaptism, the use of William Carey in nineteenth-century periodicals published by the SBC Foreign Mission Board, and a bibliographic essay on Andrew Fuller Studies over the past thirty years.
+I have forthcoming book chapters on Southern Baptist responses to the Vietnam War, a critique of Presbyterian polity from a Baptist perspective, an introduction to the life and ministry of Robert Hall Sr, and an introduction to the life and doctrine of John L. Dagg.
 I also have a couple of journal articles currently under review with scholarly journals.

-Long-term, Nathan is co-authoring a Baptist History textbook with Michael Haykin and Tony Chute.
+Long-term, I am co-authoring a Baptist History textbook with Michael Haykin and Tony Chute.
 I am also editing critical editions of Andrew Fuller’s Strictures on Sandemanism and his controversial writings on Calvinism for the Works of Andrew Fuller project.
 I serve as an associate editor for the Works of Andrew Fuller.